-A topic that has come up quite a number of times in years of teaching is the warm up, and more specifically on how your chops should feel after the warm up is done.
+A topic that has come up a number of times over years of teaching is the warmup, and more specifically how your chops should feel after the warmup is done.

 Speaking very generally, your chops should feel good after warming up!
 For normal, day to day playing you need to avoid over-long, punishing warmup routines such as those you see published in a typical horn method.
 Be a critical thinker, using how your chops feel as a guide.
 I talk about this some in the University of Horn Matters series: